Persists/classifaas-results/Peresentation_notes.md

 - First of all we have some common setup accross all experiments:

   - Every microbenchmark is executed with a fixed problem size across all providers, regions and configurations to ensure comparability.
-  - We focus on warm performance of an instance:
+  - We chose our concurrency level and total number, so we have multiple invocations per instance.
-    - meaning, per instance we run 4 invocations and then let them terminate itself
+  - We aim each instance to serve 4 invocations
+  - For the analysis:
+    - discard the first invocation to avoid cold start effects.
     - we only keep instances where all 4 invocations succeeded
-    - we discard the first invocation to avoid cold start effects, and build the mean from the remaining 3 invocations.
-    - we use the tukey method to remove outliers from the remaining invocations.
+    - we use the tukey method to remove outliers from the remaining instances

-- Stage A builds the regional baseline, where we take a look where hardware heterogeneity exists across regions within a provider, and how the hetereogenity in each region and provider correlates performance variability.
+- Stage A builds the regional baseline

+  - if hardware hetereogenity existis across regions
+  - we see if this hetereogenity correleates with performance and its variability
   - We deploy a Matrix Multiplication benchmark across 12 region per provider using 1 configuration

 - Stage B asesses whether memory configuration changes CPU assignment and whether variability narrows or shifts.
-- therefore we select 1 region per provider form stage A that has high heterogeneity and deploy the matrix multiplication benchmark across different memory configurations.
+- 1 region from stage A with multiple cpus per provider

 - The final stage C analyzes the temporal dynamics of CPU assignment and performance and also taking a look at different microbenchmarks.
 - We use this stage also for a deeper statistical analysis as it generates the largest data set.
-- The goal is of the analysis to understand how much of the total performance variability of a platform can be explained by hardware heterogeneity.

 - In all stages we carefully time experiment runs to account for temporal performance patterns.

 #### Slide 6: Stage A Gcp results

+- One Experiment run consists of a fixed number of total requests, and a concurrency level
+- the results show the results of one experiment run per region

-- highest amount of different cpu models
+- What makes gcp interesting: highest amount of different cpu models
 - rightmost panel cpu composition per region - stacked bar plot
 - left mean performance per region
 - middle coefficient of variation per region
 - high variability in performance across regions (25%)
-- more spread cpu composition regions also yield higher variability (middle coefficient of variation plot)
+- All providers: more spread cpu composition regions also yield higher variability (middle coefficient of variation plot)

 #### Slide 7: Stage A: Azure results